qiskit-advocate/application-guide/README.md

-# Qiskit Advocate Application Guide
+# Qiskit Advocates Application Guide

-## What is the Qiskit advocate program?
+## What is the Qiskit Advocates program?
-The Qiskit advocate program is a global initiative to support the most active members of the Qiskit community.
+The Qiskit Advocates program is a global initiative to support the most active members of the Qiskit community.
 As an advocate, you will join the most passionate group of people in quantum computing.
 Since the program was launched two years ago, more than 200 people with diverse backgrounds from  30+ countries have joined.
 We work together to grow the Qiskit community, from organizing events to making open source contributions to Qiskit code and educational content.

-## Why should you apply?
+## Why you should apply:

 ### 1. Networking with experts and enthusiasts
 As an advocate, you will be able to attend monthly meetup sessions to share projects and ideas with fellow advocates, and work together with them on new projects and events.